-While many branches of outsourcing – like call centers – focus on reducing costs for big businesses, small and medium-sized companies in the tech industry often outsource software engineers to gain an extra set of skills.
+Many branches of outsourcing, like call centers, focus on reducing costs for big businesses.
+As a result, this is usually the impression people get of outsourcing in general.
+But small and medium-sized companies in the tech industry often outsource software engineers to gain an extra set of skills.

 IT outsourcing is a flexible and cost-efficient way for your business to meet its technological needs without investing too much time and resources into hiring an in-house team.

 IT outsourcing can also be a convenience for your internal employees.
 Often their time might be better spent on tasks unrelated to IT or software.

 What Are the Advantages and Disadvantages of Outsourcing?

 There are gains and losses on either side of outsourcing.
 Pay close attention to the advantages and disadvantages of IT outsourcing.

 Many of the advantages of outsourcing highlight its convenience and practicality for small and medium-sized businesses (SMBs).
 The principal advantages of IT outsourcing are explained here.

 ▶ Lower Costs

 Cost reduction is likely the number one reason for outsourcing.
 Smaller companies especially often do not have the infrastructure, resources, and budget to come up with their own IT solutions.